HenriqueLBorges/henriquelborges.github.io/_posts/2020-06-23-wifi-fingerprints-with-machine-learning.markdown

 <img src="{{'/assets/images/posts/2020-06-23-wifi-fingerprints-with-machine-learning/collect-data-process.png' | relative_url}}" alt="collect-data-process.png">

 The idea was to collect Wi-Fi Fingerprints for each point (where each point was a classroom at my college).
 To do this, I used three Raspberry boards with a custom Wi-Fingerprint collector CLI tool developed by me and a MongoDB to store all fingerprints.
-Was a long process, collect all Wi-Fi Fingerprints for the points we needed (thousands of fingerprints for each point).
-After each collect process I exported the data from MongoDB as JSON and recovered from the boards via scp.
+It was a long process, collect all Wi-Fi Fingerprints for the points we needed (thousands of fingerprints for each point).
+After each collect process, I exported the data from MongoDB as JSON and recovered from the boards via scp.
 The image above illustrates how this process worked.

 <h4>How does a Wi-Fi Fingerprint looks like?</h4>